malen-c/writein_analysis/README.md

 Reading of Ballots:

 - Mount optical drive which contains scan of ballots.
-Path to folder containing scans will be referred to as $OPTICAL$.
+Path to folder containing scans will be referred to as OPTICAL.

-- Main file to be used is "reader.py", which must be edited so that the image_folder variable is $OPTICAL$ (glad we came up with that shorthand!).
+- Main file to be used is "reader.py", which must be edited so that the image_folder variable is OPTICAL (glad we came up with that shorthand!).

 - File structure should look like: